 In the event a placement is brought into question by a parent, the following protocol is adhered to:

-- Parent is informed that a pupil support team will convene.
+• Parent is informed that a student support team will convene.
 This includes, but is not limited to, Head of school and/or Deputy and appropriate staff as required.
 The team will discuss the appeal collectively.
 Parent is given an appropriate timeframe in which a decision will be made.

-- Additional documentation may be requested of parent to support appeal and further inform decision making (e.g. standardised test results, educational psychologist report, etc.).
-An assessment or interview with a learning support specialist may also be recommended or required prior to pupil support team convening to discuss case.
+• Additional documentation may be requested of parent to support appeal and further inform decision making (e.g. standardised test results, educational psychologist report, etc.).
+An assessment or interview with a learning support specialist may also be recommended or required prior to student support team convening to discuss case.

-- Pupil support team convenes and each member is given an opportunity to provide input over the grade placement decision.
-The Head of School will make the final decision concerning the Year Group placement taking into consideration the best interest of the pupil in question, space availability, learning support/EAL resources, existing classroom dynamics, gender balance, potential ramifications of an exception to policy being made (if applicable), parental input, etc.
+• Student support team convenes and each member is given an opportunity to provide input over the grade placement decision.
+The Head of School will make the final decision concerning the Year Group placement taking into consideration the best interest of the student in question, space availability, learning support/EAL resources, existing classroom dynamics, gender balance, potential ramifications of an exception to policy being made (if applicable), parental input, etc.

 • The Head of School or Deputy meets with parent(s) to convey final grade placement decision.
 If the grade placement decision is a trial, commitment to the length of trial period and explanation as to evaluation procedure at the end of the trial period is explained to parent(s).